SebaSilC/aws-logging-monitoring-lab/README.md

    - Used Athena to run sample SQL queries to extract recent login events and API activity.
    - Collected screenshots of table creation and query results.

+6. Cleanup
+   - Deleted CloudTrail trails and emptied S3 buckets storing CloudTrail logs.
+   - Disabled GuardDuty and removed associated data.
+   - Deleted AWS Config rules, stopped and removed configuration recorder and delivery channels.
+   - Removed CloudWatch log groups, metric filters and alarms created during the lab.
+   - Deleted Athena tables and emptied/deleted the S3 bucket used for Athena query results.
+   - Cleaned up IAM roles, policies and any other temporary resources created for lab purposes.

 ---

 ## Screenshots